-STEP 1: Determine the dimensions of your headphone Earpeice
+How to determine the dimensions of your headphone earpiece

 There are literally thousands of different makes and models of headphones and headsets.
 Customers will frequently contact us and ask what cushions are required for their specific headphones.
 Most of the time we have absolutely no idea, because the headphone manufacturers don’t supply the required details about their product models, sizes and shapes.
 Each year, new headphones are released with new features that they hope will encourage new buyers.
 None of the manufacturers provide any details of their replacement parts because they want to make it easier to buy a whole new headphone, rather than worry about supplying replacement parts.

-We do know from experience that many people have long sought out replacement cushions for the Logitech Premium Notebook Headphones, including the Logitech Model A-0445A or Logitech H555 Headsets.
-We can tell you that our 50mm size foam Earpads and leatherette cushions will be perfect for those headsets (shown in the picture on the right).
+We do know from experience that many people have long sought out replacement cushions for the Logitech Premium Notebook Headphones, including the Logitech Model A-0445A or Logitech H555 headsets.
+Our 50mm size foam earpads and leatherette cushions will be perfect for those headsets (shown in the picture on the right).
 For most others, you will have to make measurements.

 We suggest that you take the time to measure your headphone using a ruler.
 Most rulers have both the inch and metric sizes, as you can see from the ruler shown here.

 Many people are perplexed when they have to compare inches and millimeters, but it is really quite simple.
 As you can see, we did a measurement with the ruler here, and it shows a size of 1 11/16 is the equivalent to 40mm.